top of page

 Gemma Brunton

 I have had the very distinct pleasure of photographing this gorgeous family for nearly 10 years now...with each new member of the family arriving and expanding their little clan.
-I can't tell you how much I love revisiting clients like these, it's such an honour to be the photographer they entrust with recording those priceless memories of their family history (It's also frightening just how fast they grow up) We had an idyllic early morning shoot down in Dorset in August, be
+I can't tell you how much I love revisiting clients like these, it's such an honour to be the photographer they entrust with recording those priceless memories of their family history (It's also frightening just how fast they grow up) We had an idyllic early morning shoot on the beach down in Dorset

 Gemma Brunton